MAY 3rd – 9th, 2026

 SMALL BUSINESS WEEK

-Welcome to Downtown Iron Mountain’s First Small Business Week!
+Welcome to Downtown Iron Mountain’s 2nd Annual Small Business Week Celebration!

-We’re excited to kick off our very first Small Business Week in Downtown Iron Mountain, proudly joining the nationwide celebration led by the U.S. Small Business Administration (SBA) during National Small Business Week.
+We’re excited to kick off our 2nd Annual Small Business Week Celebration in Downtown Iron Mountain.
+Our event joins the nationwide celebration led by the U.S. Small Business Administration (SBA) during National Small Business Week.
 This week is all about recognizing the hardworking entrepreneurs, family-owned shops, service providers, other business owners and employees who are the heart and soul of our downtown community.
 See the DDA Business Directory with information on over 200 downtown Iron Mountain businesses.

 Whether you’re a longtime resident or visiting for the first time, there’s never been a better time to discover what makes Downtown Iron Mountain thrive.